NobilityDeviant/Wcofun.com_Downloader/README.md

 Used to download videos and series from https://www.wcofun.net/

-Coded in JDK 8.
+Coded in JDK 8 and Kotlin.

 You need java 8 to run this program. https://www.java.com/en/download/manual.jsp

-You will need Chrome to use this program: https://www.google.com/chrome/
+You will need Chrome, Chromium, Opera, Edge, Firefox or Safari to use this program.

-> This program relies heavily on Selenium and ChromeDriver.
-ChromeDriver will automatically download for your Operating System and Chrome Version.
+> This program relies heavily on Selenium.
+The driver for the chosen browser will automatically download.

 Download the releases here: https://github.com/NobilityDeviant/Wcofun.com_Downloader/releases/